suncoast-devs/handbook/lessons/career-looking/actively-looking.md

   <summary>Step 10: Push to Github 3-5 days a week, stay active!</summary>
   <ul>
     <li>Employers, especially developers that interview you will want to see that you
-  are actively building, learning, and</li>
+  are actively building, learning, and developing</li>
   </ul>
 </details>